LKotlinska/some-teams/README.md

 - Data about the author displayed on the about page comes from _'authors.php'_.
 - _'index.php'_ loops through the data and renders a list of teams inside cards.
 The information about each team is displayed in a table (name, league, ranking and city).
 - _'about.php'_ presents a personal "About me" section - who the author is, their skills as well as their hobbys and intrests.
 Information is also displayed in cards.
-- No HTML output though PHP 'echo'.
+- PHP 'echo' doesn't output any HTML tags.
-- The project is built so that there are *no PHP notices, warnings or errors* when run in Mozilla Firefox, Google Chrome, Microsoft Edge.
+- The project is built so that there are warnings or errors when run in Mozilla Firefox, Google Chrome, Microsoft Edge.

 ## Potential Future Improvements

 - Adding a team detail page.
 - Improving accessibility and mobile responsiveness.
+- Loading google icon svgs as a static font instead of downloading the icons.
+- Separating icons from authors.php.

 ## Lessons Learned

 - Do not use Wikipedia's table standards as a reference, as they are outdated and often incorrectly implemented on older pages.
 - Gained experience in keeping my code organized.
+- Even though the project is small, it gave me insight into how frontend design connects with backend logic and data.
+- I practised commiting small code changes/features to better track the progress, as well as practise commit messages.
+There's still a long way to go, I think.

 ## License